frontEndDoctor/fruitstore.github.io/README.md

-#Jacko Fuitty Store
+# An Ecommerce Store
-An e-commerce site for fruits sales
+This site was built for fruit sales